LazyBun/owasp-top10-security/PITCHME.md

 # What's that?

 Title says it all, but for example:
-* insecure default configurations
+* insecure default configurations |
-* open S3 buckets
+* open S3 buckets |
-* misconfigured HTTP headers,
+* misconfigured HTTP headers |
-* error messages containing sensitive information
+* error messages containing sensitive information |
 * not patching or upgrading systems, frameworks, dependencies, and components in a timely fashion (or at all)

 +++